-If you’ve been paying attention to the goings on of YA, you’ve probably have noticed a whole lot of chatter about the amazingness that is Fireborne by Rosaria Munda.
+If you’ve been paying attention to the goings on of YA, you’ve probably have noticed a whole lot of chatter about the amazingness that is Fireborne by Rosaria Munda and its sequel Flamefall.
 Between the dragons, political intrigue, and wildly complex relationships of characters that had our hearts absolutely aching, Rosaria Munda pretty much captivated fantasy shelves everywhere.
 And that’s why we decided to ask author Rosaria Munda: how does she do it?!
 And she answered, so welcome to Rosaria’s insight on plotting the riveting world of Fireborne!

 by Rosaria Munda

 Fireborne and its world have evolved a lot over the years—I originally imagined it a lot more like Neon Genesis Evangelion, ie a sci fi about children fighter pilots in big suits.
 Now, though the characters have more or less stayed the same, the world they occupy is a high fantasy with dragons.

 I wish I could say there was a method to the madness but really, my process is a slow drip and a lot of revisions.
 Fireborne has evolved as I’ve accumulated ideas and experiences, through school, life abroad, and in the workforce.
 I tend to come up with discrete story ideas extremely infrequently—about once every five years—so everything in between gets added into the existing pot.
 That’s why Fireborne is both inspired by Plato’s Republic, which I read in college; and about the aftermath of revolutions, which I explored in Paris and Beijing; and a send-up to my oldest nerdiest love, the Latin poetry that I studied in high school.